Targeted Protein Elevation (TPE): Raising Protein Levels to Control Cellular Pathways

 Targeting E3 Ligases

 E3 ligases have historically been considered undruggable, but our knowledge of the structure and function of E3 ligases along with our ability to identify critical ligases and develop potent ligase inhibitors is one arm of our Targeted Protein Modulation approach to drug discovery.
-In contrast to Targeted Protein Degraders, which degrade a specific disease-causing protein, ligase inhibitors prevent the degradation and thus raise the level of proteins normally controlled by the target ligase.
+In contrast to Targeted Protein Degraders, which degrade a specific disease-causing protein, ligase inhibitors prevent degradation and thus raise the level of proteins normally controlled by the target ligase.